LuisPerisVidal/kuria-api/readme.md

-# TypeScript Express Skeleton (base / project starter)

-This is a repository intended to serve as a starting point if you want to bootstrap a express API project in TypeScript with examples.
+# KURIA - API

+API from my future project 'KURIA', a software to manager different properties (houses, offices, locals, parkings...).

+This API is a fork of 'https://github.com/LuisPerisVidal/typescript-express-skeleton'.
+That it's my pesonal skeleton when I work with express/typescript.

 ## Prepare application